 Like any operation, there can be complications.
 The most common issue we see following implant reconstruction is a collection of fluid inside the breast pocket around the implant.
 Drains are always used at the initial operation, but fluid can continue to accumulate following removal in certain cases.
 In most cases, these fluid collections can be managed conservatively, but some instances require drain replacement or revision surgery.
 Bleeding and infection are rare complications that require prompt treatment to ensure predictable healing.
 Breast implants can rarely develop heavy scar tissue that prevents a natural feel and look (capsular contracture) and surgery to release this scar is required to address this finding.
 Additionally, implant position may drift or settle in a manner that produces an undesirable appearance; revision surgery to address this concern may be necessary based on the extent to which this occurs.

 Flap reconstruction involves surgery at two locations: the breast and the area from which the flap was transferred.
 Healing and scaring are usually predictable and efforts are made to keep scars in aesthetic locations to minimize an unfavorable donor site appearance.
 When tissue is transferred from one location to another, success is predicated on maintenance of healthy blood supply of the transferred tissue.
 On occasion, a portion of the transferred tissue may have altered blood supply that results in areas of poor healing or scarring.
 Depending on the extent of this area, revision surgery may be necessary.
 In severe case, the entire transferred tissue may have poor blood supply and exploratory surgery to assess blood flow issues may be necessary.
-Fortunately, these type of complications are very infrequent and are monitored and observed during the early period of the stay at the hospital.
+Fortunately, these type of complications are very infrequent and are monitored and observed during the early period of the stay at the hospital in Birmingham, Alabama.

 Are there additional relevant considerations regarding this procedure?